Note on Minimization of Quasi M$^\natural$-convex Functions

 Using this, a semi-strictly quasi \Mnat-convex function (s.s.\;quasi \Mnat-convex function, for short) is defined as follows: $f:\Z^n \to \Rinf$ is called an s.s.\;quasi \Mnat-convex function if it satisfies the following exchange axiom: \begin{quote} {\bf \SSQMnb} $\forall x, y \in \dom f$, $\forall i \in \suppp (x - y)$, $\exists j \in \suppm(x - y)\cup\{0\}$ satisfying at least one of the conditions \eqref{eqn:def-SSQMnat-ineq-1}, \eqref{eqn:def-SSQMnat-ineq-2}, and \eqref{eqn:def-SSQMnat-ineq-3}. \end{quote}

 The main aim of this paper is to investigate fundamental issues relating to minimization of an s.s.\;quasi \Mnat-convex function.
-It is known that minimizers of an M-convex function have various nice properties (to be described in Section \ref{sec:prop}) such as \begin{quote} $\bullet$ optimality condition by local optimality (Section \ref{sec:loc-opt}), \\ $\bullet$ minimizer cut property (Section \ref{sec:min-cut}), \\ $\bullet$ geodesic property (Section \ref{sec:geodesic}), \\ $\bullet$ proximity property (Section \ref{sec:proximity}). \end{quote} The definition of \Mnat-convex function implies that these properties of M-convex functions are inherited by \Mnat-convex functions.
+It is known that minimizers of an M-convex function have various nice properties (to be described in Section \ref{sec:prop-M-conv} of Appendix) such as \begin{quote} $\bullet$ optimality condition by local optimality, \\ $\bullet$ minimizer cut property, \\ $\bullet$ geodesic property, \\ $\bullet$ proximity property. \end{quote} The definition of \Mnat-convex function implies that these properties of M-convex functions are inherited by \Mnat-convex functions, as shown in Section \ref{sec:prop}.
 In this paper, we examine which of the above properties are satisfied by s.s.\;quasi \Mnat-convex functions.
 For each of the properties, if it holds for s.s.\;quasi \Mnat-convex functions, we describe the precise statement of the property in question and give its proof; otherwise, we provide an example to show the failure of the property.

 It is added that there is a notion called ``s.s.\;quasi M-convex function'' \cite{Mdcasiam,MS03quasi}, which corresponds directly to M-convexity.
 Although M-convex and \Mnat-convex functions are known to be essentially equivalent, it turns out that their quasi-convex versions, namely, s.s.\;quasi M-convexity and s.s.\;quasi \Mnat-convexity, are significantly different.
 We also discuss such subtle points in Section \ref{sec:quasiM}.